×

 Share the article

+The term “tachycardia” refers to an irregularly rapid heartbeat in which the heart beats more than 100 times per minute while at rest.
 For a few seconds to several hours, your heart beats more quickly than usual when you have tachycardia.
 Your resting heart rate should be between 60 and 100 beats per minute.

 During rest, tachycardia is defined as a heartbeat that occurs more than 100 times per minute.

-Your heart doesn’t have enough time to fill with blood in between beats because it beats too frequently.
-If your heart is unable to provide all of your cells with the blood and oxygen they require, this could be harmful.Normally, the sinoatrial (SA) node in your heart sends electrical signals to your heart.
+As a result, your heart will not have enough time to fill with blood in between beats because it beats too frequently.
+This could be harmful if your heart cannot provide all your cells with the blood and oxygen they require.
+Normally, the sinoatrial (SA) node in your heart sends electrical signals to your heart.
 Your heart’s frequency of beat is regulated by these signals.
 Your heart may temporarily send impulses more frequently if you’ve experienced a scare, are really agitated or nervous, or are exercising.

-Types of Tachycardia
+Types

-The causes of other types of tachycardia and the heart’s specific region causing the rapid heartbeat are categorised.
+Tachycardia can take many forms.
+A typical rise in heart rate, frequently brought on by stress or activity, is known as sinus tachycardia.
+The causes of other types of tachycardia and the heart’s specific region causing the rapid heartbeat are categorized.
 Typical forms of tachycardia brought on by erratic cardiac rhythms include:

 • Atrial Flutter – A-fib and atrial flutter are similar, however atrial flutter has more regular heartbeats.
 Atrial fibrillation episodes may resolve on their own or may require medical attention.
 Atrial fibrillation is frequently accompanied by A-fib in patients.

-• SVT, or supraventricular tachycardia – The general name for irregular heart rhythms that begin above the lower heart chambers is supraventricular tachycardia.
-Heart pounding occurrences that come on suddenly are a symptom of supraventricular tachycardia.
+• SVT, or Supraventricular Tachycardia – The general name for irregular heart rhythms that begin above the lower heart chambers is supraventricular tachycardia.
+Heart-pounding occurrences that come on suddenly are a symptom of supraventricular tachycardia.

 • Ventricular Fibrillation – Failure to restore the cardiac rhythm within minutes might be fatal in this critical condition.
-The lower heart chambers quiver rather than contract in a coordinated manner due to rapid and disorganised electrical signals.
+The lower heart chambers quiver rather than contract in a coordinated manner due to rapid and disorganized electrical signals.
 The majority of individuals who have this kind of abnormal heart rhythm either have cardiac disease or have had a major injury, like being hit by lightning.

-Symptoms of Tachycardia
+Symptoms

 There are some tachycardia sufferers who show no symptoms.
 If an examination or cardiac tests are performed for another purpose, the rapid heartbeat can be detected.
+These symptoms are generally associated with tachycardia:

 • Palpitations

-• Chest aches.
+• Chest aches

-• Passing Out.
+• Passing Out

-• Feeling dizzy.
+• Feeling dizzy

-• A fast heartbeat.
+• A fast heartbeat

 • Breathlessness

-Causes for Tachycardia
+Causes

-• A fever
+• A fever.

-• Drinking too much alcohol
+• Drinking too much alcohol.

-• Rehab from alcohol
+• Rehab from alcohol.

 • A surplus of caffeine.